Batch Data Sources

 )

-AWS Athena
+10. AWS Athena

-from qwak.feature_store.sources.data_sources import AthenaSource
+from qwak.feature_store.data_sources.batch.athena import AthenaSource

-from qwak.feature_store.sources.time_partition_columns import DatePartitionColumns
+from qwak.feature_store.data_sources.time_partition_columns import DatePartitionColumns

 athena_source = AthenaSource(